GIVE newspaper project Primeur

 Approach

-We're working together with eight content partners in the Primeur project - digitising and providing access to content from:
+We're working together with eight content partners in the Primeur project - digitising and providing access to 630.000 newspaper pages from:

 The project is focusing on vulnerable newspapers in urgent need of digitisation.
-The newspaper digitisation will follow a selection phase, after which all of the newspapers will be carefully registered and packaged.
+The newspaper digitisation followed a selection phase, after which all of the newspapers were carefully registered and packaged.
 The most suitable digitisation partner was selected in a tender procedure, being Picturae.
 In 2023 we'll start digitising, after an elaborate testing phase.
 Once the digitised newspapers have been quality controlled, they will be fed into the meemoo archive system where the digital copies will be stored sustainably.

 What happens after digitisation and sustainable preservation?